PufferFinance/PufferPool/docs/WithdrawalPool.md

 function withdrawETH(address to, uint256 pufETHAmount) external returns (uint256)
 ```

-Burns pufETH, and sends the corresponding amount of ETH to `address to`, in accordance with the current exchange rate between pufETH and ETH
+Burns pufETH from the caller, and sends the corresponding amount of ETH to `address to`, in accordance with the current exchange rate between pufETH and ETH

 *Effects*:
-* Burns pufETH
+* Burns pufETH from the caller
 * Sends ETH to `address to`
 * Return value is the amount of ETH sent